How can I get my login information if I do not know it?

 Instructions for Student

 Click here to view Form 1098T Instructions to Students

 What if the amounts on my tax form are incorrect?

-- If Box 7 is checked the student’s 1098T is for all qualified tuition charges or payments received or made for periods beginning January 2014 until March 2015.
+- If Box 7 is checked the student's 1098-T is for all qualified tuition charges or payments received or made for the beginning of next year's reporting period (January through March).